 Codesharing is an agreement that allows two or more airlines to “share” a flight.
 So between New York and London, you can have a British Airways flight operating a British Airways aircraft, but it’s also listed as an American Airlines flight, “operated” by British Airways.
 Codesharing can be confusing to passengers, allowing airlines to shirk their customer-service responsibilities — which is why you need to know about it.

-- When you have a question far from home.
 If your ticket covers multiple airlines, or you don’t know which airline is operating your flight, and you’ve arrived in a foreign airport, just ask an airline employee for assistance.
-Most airports have multilingual help desks, and they are usually well versed in airline issues.
+Most airports have multilingual help desks, and they are usually well-versed in airline issues.
 Alternatively, ask your hotel concierge to call the airline, if needed.
 Make sure you know how early to check in if you’re far from home.
 It’s best to write that time on your itinerary before you even leave home.

 Whom should I contact when I have a problem?